 Sarcopenia.
 It’s a word that sounds like a nasty disease; but it’s happening to all of us right this very minute (well, if you’re over 30 anyhow).
 “From birth till about the age 30, our muscles and bones are getting larger and stronger“.
 For the next 10-20 years we’re slowly losing muscle mass, and then it really kicks in at age 50.
 You’re sitting there thinking “okay, great, so what happens once I turn 50?”.
 Well what happens next isn’t so great.

 With decrease muscle and decrease strength we increase our likelihood of falls and injuries.
 We are also unable to do some of the things that we love: like go for a hike with our friends!
-So what can you do?
+Age related muscle loss is inevitable, but what can you do?

 What Can You Do To Prevent Muscle Loss Due To Aging?

 I want to help you live a high quality of life for as long as possible.
-One of the ways to combat Sarcopenia is through getting started with structured resistance training.
+One of the ways to combat Sarcopenia and age related muscle loss, is through getting started with structured resistance training.
 If we can gain muscle now it will allow us a larger buffer for muscle loss as we age.
-Structured resistance training also slows the effect of sarcopenia and muscle loss due to aging allowing us to do all the things we love longer into the aging process!
+Structured resistance training also slows the effect of sarcopenia and age related muscle loss allowing us to do all the things we love longer into the aging process!